 There are three things you can do to start your day off with energy.
 First, eat right.
 Fuel your body with the nutrition it needs and you will feel your body bursting with a lot more energy.
 What we eat makes a huge difference in how we think and feel about ourselves.
 Second, get enough rest.
 If you’re waking up early, go to bed earlier.
 You need to be sure you’re getting enough rest.
 Sleep is so important and you have to be sure you’re doing what you can to get a good night’s sleep.
-Third is moving your body.
+The third is moving your body.
 Move your body in the morning and you’ll feel like a rock star.

-Do anything that gets your body moving, go for a walk, a run, do some yoga or knock out a work out.
+Do anything that gets your body moving, go for a walk, a run, do some yoga or knock out a workout.
 Get your blood pumping and you’ll rock your day girl.